DinoChiesa/Apigee-Unified-Auth-Sharedflow-Example/README.md

    error.

 3. Once the credential is verified by either of the above methods, retrieve the custom attribute on the API Product called `required-auth-variant`.
+This can be done via a combination of the AccessEntity and ExtractVariables policy types.

 4. Compare the required auth variant to the auth variant that was actually used in the request.
 If they do not match, return an error.

-This basic idea can be extended to other "variants" of credential as well.
+This basic idea can be extended to allow other "variants" of credential as well.
 For example one might imagine supporting JWT signed by different signers.
 To support this you'd need to add the logic to do the right thing, for each different variant.